- Decide when to use synchronous or asynchronous loading in the Optimizely snippet

 Loading a script asynchronously has the advantage of not slowing the page down, but it can cause a "flicker" on the page, where the original page loads, followed shortly by the variation page.

-Optimizely uses a synchronous snippet to prevent flickering and has invested heavily in a balanced CDN system to make sure the impact on the page is minimized.
+Optimizely uses a synchronous snippet to prevent flickering and a balanced content delivery network (CDN) system to make sure the impact on the page is minimized.

 You can also learn about custom snippets in Optimizely X Web or how to load variation code asynchronously within in a synchronous snippet.